Dil Chahta Hai: Release

 Dil Chahta Hai was one of the most anticipated Hindi films of 2001, owing to its contemporary narrative centered on urban youth—an area seldom explored in Indian cinema.
 A one-minute theatrical trailer was launched alongside Aamir Khan’s Lagaan in cinemas and on television across India to generate early publicity and media interest.
 Ahead of its theatrical debut, a special screening was held for then-Indian Home Minister L. K. Advani at his residence in New Delhi.

-The film was released theatrically on 10 August 2001, clashing with Yeh Raaste Hain Pyaar Ke, a romantic drama starring Ajay Devgn, Preity Zinta, and Madhuri Dixit.
+The film was released theatrically on 10 August 2001, clashing with Yeh Raaste Hain Pyaar Ke, a romantic drama, which also starred Preity Zinta, alongside Ajay Devgn and Madhuri Dixit.
 Following its domestic release, Dil Chahta Hai was screened at multiple international film festivals, including the 33rd International Film Festival of India, the 14th Palm Springs International Film Festival, and the 11th Austin Film Festival.

 The film premiered on Indian television via StarPlus on 17 August 2002.
 It was released on home media as a single-disc NTSC widescreen DVD on 14 December 2007, alongside a two-disc version distributed by Spark Entertainment.
 Since 18 November 2016, Dil Chahta Hai has been available for streaming on platforms including Amazon Prime Video and Netflix.

-Reception
+Reception and legacy

 Box office

 Dil Chahta Hai had a moderate commercial performance upon release.
 While it performed well in metropolitan areas, it underperformed in rural regions—a shortfall attributed by trade analysts to its urban-centric storyline and characters.
 Nevertheless, the film enjoyed sustained success in urban centers, completing a golden jubilee run of over 50 weeks in some theatres.
 (Note: A golden jubilee film is one that completes a theatrical run of 50 weeks or 300 days.)

 Released on approximately 210 screens across India, the film earned ₹9 million (US$110,000) on its opening day.
 It collected ₹27.7 million (US$330,000) over its opening weekend, and ₹57.3 million (US$680,000) by the end of its first week.
 The film ultimately grossed ₹332.8 million (US$3.9 million) domestically, ranking as the fifth highest-grossing Hindi film of the year.

 Overseas, the film opened to strong box office numbers, collecting US$210,000 in North America and US$100,000 from Atlantic countries during its opening weekend.
 It went on to earn ₹16.5 million (US$200,000) in its initial overseas run, and grossed ₹64.4 million (US$760,000) by the end of its international theatrical engagement—making it the seventh-highest-grossing Hindi film overseas that year.
 According to Box Office India, the film earned an estimated ₹397.2 million (US$4.7 million) worldwide.